cdils/genesis-style-trump/readme.txt

 = Can I change any plugins styles from my child themes style sheet? =

 Yes!
-As long as the plugin style sheet doesn't include !important, you'll be able to use the same selector in your child theme to override the plugin.
+As long as the plugin style sheet doesn't include `!important`, you'll be able to use the same selector in your child theme to override the plugin.

-If the plugin does use !important, you can either !important it right back (your !important will trump) or use a higher level of specificity.
+If the plugin does use `!important`, you can either `!important` it right back (your `!important` will trump) or use a higher level of specificity.

 = Does this plugin have any performance benefits? =

-Not really.
-It’s designed only to help you override plugin styles more efficiently by reducing the need to use !important in your child theme’s style sheet.
+No. It’s designed only to help you override plugin styles more efficiently by reducing the need to use `!important` in your child theme’s style sheet.

 == Changelog ==

 = 1.0.4 =
-* Added support to Foodie Pro Theme
+* Added support for Foodie Pro Theme
 * Updated Author URI
 * Updated required versions of WordPress and Genesis